Covid-19 pandemic: No government check as private schools fleecing parents

 Some 1,710 among them are primary, 3242 are middle, are 2,855 and 1,097 are higher secondary schools.

-More than 6,000 private schools are charging fee between Rs500 to 2,000 per month and they are normal schools.
+More than 6,000 private schools are charging fees between Rs500 to 2,000 per month and they are normal schools.

-Majority of these schools were unable to collect fee from the students during the closure of these institutions due to Covid-19 pandemic.
+Majority of these schools were unable to collect fees from the students during the closure of these institutions due to Covid-19 pandemic.

 More than 500 among them had to close schools permanently because they were unable to pay the rents of buildings and pay salaries to staff.